HarryShomer/Better-Inductive-KGC/README.md

-# HeaRT
+# Better Inductive KGC Datasets

 Official code for the paper ["Towards Better Benchmark Datasets for Inductive Knowledge Graph Completion"]().

 ## Installation

-Please see the [install.md](./install.md) for how to install the proper requirements.
+Please see the [install.md](./install.md) for how to install the code and proper requirements.

 ## Data